hypered/refli.be/README.md

 # Serving refli.be

-The `refli.be` website is currently just some static files.
+The `refli.be` website is running some closed source code, but most of its content is a set of static files defined in this repository.
 To create a root directory and serve it locally, use the `scripts/serve.sh` script:

 ```